AnshuOishik/GraSS/BenchmarkMethods/README.txt

 # For GeCo3: conda install -y -c bioconda geco3
 # For Jarvis: conda install -y -c bioconda jarvis

-# We have modified and added the following to the original codes:
+# We have modified and added the following to the original codes to measure memory and CPU usage:

 # We have modified geco and jarvis (modify garbage in defs.h and common.c)